In Which Animal is Present in Your Garment? we explore human - nonhuman animal relations in fashion by looking at the clothes we wear.

-Which Animal is Present in Your Garment? is a 3-hour workshop in which we explore human - nonhuman animal relations in fashion.
 Daily we ‘encounter’ a broad range of nonhuman animals through the materiality of our clothes (leather, wool, fur, silk, feathers) and through representations in fashion media.
 While the fashion industry harbours extensive human – nonhuman animal relations, the actual lives or animals are hidden.
-Absent in the fashion discourse, this workshop aims to invite a more critical and considerate attitude towards our relations with animals.
-We will discuss the presence of nonhuman animals in fashion, analyse our own garments and work on alternative clothing labels that spotlight nonhuman animals behind our garments.
+Absent in the fashion discourse, this activity aims to invite a more critical and considerate attitude towards our relations with nonhuman animals.

 Femke de Vries